doug-101/TreeTag/README.md

 showing a group or leaf node, since at least some of the fields will initially be populated to match the group or leaf.

+The magnifying glass icon will show a search view for finding leaf nodes that match key words.
+If the detail view is showing a grouping node, search results will be limited to the children of that group.
+If the detail view is showing a title node or no node, all leaf nodes will be searched.
+As key words are typed in the top bar, matching nodes will be shown in the main view.
+The key words are matched individually, not as a complete phrase.
+Tapping/clicking on a resulting node will select it and show its full output.
+A node that is selected when leaving the search view will become current in the detail view and expanded in the tree.

 The hamburger (three lines) menu includes commands for the configuration editor, the settings view and the undo list, all described in subsequent sections.
 There is also a command to export the current data to a TreeLine file.